 “Christian, what does all this mean?” she gasps.
 “You believe me, don’t you?”

 “Elena!
 You can go now,” I repeat.
 She stands indignantly and snatches her clutch from the breakfast bar.
 In an attempt to save some of her dignity, she asks, “What should I tell Ms. Ellison?”
-Her last “hoe card”… she’s playing her trumps—or so she thinks—because she feels her power slipping away.
-What she doesn’t understand is that it already has.
+Her last “hole card”… she’s playing her trumps—or so she thinks—because she feels her power slipping away.
+What she doesn’t understand is that it’s already gone.